wleicht/SalesAPI/docs/event-driven-architecture.md

 ### Structured Logging

-All event operations use structured logging:
+All event operations use structured logging with correlation:

 ```csharp
 _logger.LogInformation(